teja624/docker-atom-tutorial/README.md

 ## In-window Terminal
 After you've installed the platformio-ide-terminal package, you'll now have a '+' button at the bottom-left corner of your screen.
 Click on it to open a terminal window.

-The magic starts with a very simple shortcut.
-Control+Enter on the Mac.
-I'll send the current line (or selection) from the text editor and run it in the terminal.
-This is great for scriptingless scriting.

-It's simple, but fucking magical.
-It can save you so much time.
+The magic starts with a simple shortcut: Control+Enter on the Mac.
+It'll send the current line (or selection) from the text editor and run it in the terminal.
+This is great for scriptingless scriting, as it can save you a lot of time.
 Look at this screenshot.
 All commands were run from the text editor into the terminal by pressing Control+Enter three times.

 ![alt text](https://github.com/dformoso/docker-atom-tutorial/blob/master/atom.png)